Divergence Results and Convergence of a Variance Reduced Version of ADAM: Introduction

 Stochastic optimization based on mini-batch is a common training procedure in machine learning.
 Suppose we have finitely many differentiable objectives $\{f_{n}(w)\}_{n=1}^{N}$ defined on $\RR^d$ with $N$ being the size of the training set.
 In each iteration, a random index set $\BB_t$ is selected from $\{1,\ldots,N\}$ and the update is made based on the mini-batch loss $F^{\BB_t}(w) = \frac{1}{b}\sum_{n\in\BB_t} f_n(w)$, where $b=|\BB_t|$ is the batch size.
 The goal is to minimize the empirical risk $\min_{w\in\RR^d} F(w) := \frac{1}{N}\sum_{n=1}^N f_{n}(w).$

-First order methods, which make updates based on the information of the gradient of mini-batch loss functions, prevail in practice, \cite{Goodfellow-et-al-2016}.
+First order methods, which make updates based on the information of the gradient of mini-batch loss functions, prevail in practice \citep{Goodfellow-et-al-2016}.
 A simple method is stochastic gradient descent (SGD), where the model parameters are updated at the negative direction of the mini-batch loss gradient in each iteration.
-Although SGD is straightforward and is proved to be convergent, the steps of SGD near the minima are very noisy and take longer to converge.
-Several adaptive variants of SGD, such as AdaGrad \cite{duchi2011adaptive}, RMSProp \cite{hinton2012neural} and ADAM \cite{kingma2014adam}, are proved to converge faster than SGD in practice.
+Several adaptive variants of SGD, such as AdaGrad \citep{duchi2011adaptive}, RMSProp \citep{hinton2012neural} and Adam \citep{kingma2014adam}, are proved to converge faster than SGD in practice.
 These methods take the historical gradients into account.
-Specifically, instead of using a predefined learning rate schema, they adjust the step size automatically based on the information from the past mini-batch losses.
-AdaGrad is the earliest algorithm in the adaptive method family and performs better than SGD when gradients are sparse.
-Although AdaGrad has great theoretical properties for convex loss, it does not work well practically in training.
-RMSProp replaces the sum of square scaling in AdaGrad with exponential moving average and fixes the rapid decay of the learning rate in AdaGrad.
-ADAM-type algorithms combine the exponential moving average of both first and second order moments.
-The original ADAM enjoys the advantages of AdaGrad in sparse problems and RMSProp in non-stationary problems and became one of the most popular optimization methods in practice.
+A general Adam framework is introduced in Algorithm~\ref{alg:Adam}, where vanilla Adam takes a mini-batch gradient as the gradient estimation $G(w_t;\xi_t)$.